kamsec/SIDH/README.md

         IP = '192.168.0.101'
         PORT = 1234

-- server.py has function with the following possible arguments:
+- `server.py` has function with the following possible arguments:

         walk='optimal_strategy'  # 'isogeny_walk', 'optimal_strategy'
         side='ALICE',  # 'ALICE' --- implemented only for ALICE side because of 2-isogenies are more time-consuming print_all=False  # True, False

-- server cannot choose params_name because the choice of the parameters set is decided by the client.
+- Server cannot choose `params_name` because the choice of the parameters set is decided by the client.

 - Port which server uses, can be set as a constant:

         PORT = 1234

-- sidh_isogeny_benchmark.py in main function have variables:
+- `sidh_isogeny_benchmark.py` in main function has the variables:

         max_range_1 = 11  # :int: --- range of checked q_cost values, in choosing optimal strategy for isogeny computation
         max_range_2 = 3   # :int: --- amount of sidh executions with chosen strategy